Overview of Payroll in France 2018

 * Payroll administrative requirements (including registration of starters, leavers including mutual consent, layoffs and severance payments)

 * Gross pay elements including base salary,

 * Bonuses – seniority, assiduity, constraint, results and 13th month

-* Social security (including CSG, CRDS, URSSSAF, POLE EMPLOI, ARRCO, AGRIRC)
+* Social security and unemployment contributions (including CSG, CRDS, URSSSAF, POLE EMPLOI, AGS, CEG, CET)

-* Payroll taxes, contributions and levies (including wage tax, apprenticeship, training and construction levies)
+* Payroll taxes, contributions and levies (including wage tax, apprenticeship, training)